ataki/ataki.github.io/_posts/2016-01-18-learning-go-part-1.md

 ---
 layout: post
-title: learning-go-part-1
+title: learning go on a weekend
 ---

-This is the first part of a series of attempts at learning Go.

-At this point, I've
+I took a brief trip this weekend into goland.
+Till this point, I've

 <ul>
   <li>Worked exclusively with dynamic languages for the past year</li>